 Since then, the Feed Mill has continued to grow and expand over the years.
 In 1993, additional warehouse space, a new office, and a new scale was added.
 Additional storage for bulk feed and ingredients was added in 1994.

 2008 marked a year for increased manufacturing with the purchase of a second pellet mill to double the production of cake and pellets.
-The automation process started in 2009 with an automatic sacker and pallet robot, and was completed in 2010 with the new computerized batching system.
+The automation process started in 2009 with an automatic sacker and pallet robot and was completed in 2010 with the new computerized batching system.
 The addition of new loadout/receiving bays was completed in the summer of 2013.
 The feed delivery trucks have also increased from 4 trucks to 8 in recent years.
+The success throughout these years brought on the need for a second mill.
+In the fall of 2017, this mill was completed and began manufacturing range cubes.

 FR Feeds was developed in 2013 as a part of Farmers Ranchers Coop.
 Today FR Feeds sells feed in 5 states with 19 dealers in 3 states.

-Farmers Ranchers Co-op has just completed a building expansion that has made the feed mill in Ainsworth much better equipped to handle its growing business.
+Farmers Ranchers Co-op completed a building expansion that has made the feed mill in Ainsworth much better equipped to handle its growing business.
 To put it bluntly, we outgrew our britches.

 Figures bear it out.
 Consider that when the mill first started, it was loading out 150 tons of feed a day.
 Today, we’re putting out anywhere from 300 to 450 tons daily.
-Over the past 10 years, we’ve increased our per-year tonnage output from 29,000 to 46,000.
-That’s a lot of ingredients and feed coming into and out of this facility.
-In addition, we’re dealing with today’s large semi-trucks versus yesterday’s farm truck with a 16-foot box full of corn.
-There are days we’re actually playing traffic cop to try and keep trucks moving in and out as efficiently as possible.
+Over the past 10 years, we’ve increased our per-year tonnage output from 29,000 to over 52,000.